Find Affordable College Courses

 NJCU Teacher Education Grade Specific Master’s Program

-In the 2020-2021 academic year, 55 students earned a master's degree in grade specific ed from NJCU.
-About 75% of these graduates were women and the other 25% were men.
-Nationwide, master's degree programs only see 12% men graduate in grade specific ed each year.
-NJCU does a better job at serving the male population as it supports 13% more men than average.
+For the most recent academic year available, 31% of grade specific ed master's degrees went to men and 69% went to women.
+Nationwide, master's degree programs only see 13% men graduate in grade specific ed each year.
+NJCU does a better job at serving the male population as it supports 18% more men than average.

 undefined